-It is important to place coverage with an insurance company that has a Best's Credit Rating of A- or better.
+It is important to place coverage with an insurance company that has an AM Best rating of A- or better.
 Also, place coverage with an agent that is knowledgeable about insuring churches.
-The General Council of the Assemblies of God has a customized insurance program for AG Churches.
+The General Council of the Assemblies of God has a customized insurance program for the ministries we perform.
 Church Mutual, an A+ rated company with over 100 years experience in insuring churches, underwrites this coverage.